This article was updated in November 2020 by Team JRNI to incorporate new information.

-This will give you a with-you approach vs an at-you approach and that will make you more relatable and powerful coach in my opinion.
+Transparency involves a "with-you" rather than "at-you" approach, which will make you a more relatable and powerful coach in my opinion.
 Because relatable means you have buy in, trust, attention, and traction to make a difference in someone’s life.

-Okay, so what does practicing transparency look like for a life coach?
+So what does practicing transparency look like for a life coach?

 You are only sharing your story if you believe it will help your client.
 You are sharing so they don’t feel alone.
 So they know someone else went through something similar.
 So they know you get how that may be feeling.
-You are NOT sharing to vent or you’ve quickly made it about you.

-I think many coaches believe they are being transparent because they are sharing something personal but it’s not relatable or benefiting the client in any way.
+I think many coaches believe they are being transparent whenever they are sharing something personal, regardless of whether it’s relatable or benefiting the client in any way.
 The client may not have a negative response to it at first.
 But trust me, on their ride home they’re going to reflect back on the session and get pissed you made it about you.
-So how do you know if you’re being practicing healthy transparency or making it about you?

 It’s really simple.
 Just ask yourself if what you’re about to share will benefit the client and/or the relationship with the client.

-Also, remember the client may not necessarily benefit from the content of your share but the share may make you guys closer or cause them to trust you more.
+Also, remember the client may not necessarily benefit from the content of your share, but the share may make you closer or cause them to trust you more.
 And that’s okay.
 That’s a good thing.
 You’re still making it about the client since building the relationship will help the client and their experience.

-Unless you directly ask the client, but even then she probably won’t be completely honest with you.
+Unless you directly ask the client, there's no real way to be sure.
+And even then, they probably won’t be completely honest with you.
 Clients are usually honest when something has helped them but not so much when something didn’t because they don’t want to hurt your feelings.

-It seemed like me complaining about my partner made her think about hers and she wanted to convince herself everything was good.
+It seemed like me complaining about my partner made her think about hers, and she wanted to convince herself everything was good.
 I don’t know.
 But it’s the only thing I remember about our sessions, that one time when she bragged about how wonderful her husband was.
-I never saw her after that.
+I never saw her again after that.

-At the end of the day, you have to decide for yourself if you’re practicing transparency or if it’s TMI.
+At the end of the day, you have to decide for yourself if you’re practicing transparency... or if it’s TMI.

 Also, the key word is practice.
-Because it takes practice to know and not know.
-And if you share TMI unintentionally, it’s okay.
-It’s all part of the learning growing process.
-What’s important is that you make an effort to be aware and make it about the client next time.
+Because it takes practice to know the difference.
+And if you share TMI unintentionally, that's okay.
+It’s all part of the learning process.
+This is how we evolve as coaches.
+What’s important is that you make an effort to be aware and recommit to making it about the client next time.